 And that Grammy?
 That was for the audio recording of his book Our Endangered Values.

-The Carter Library revealed just how tirelessly this fellow has worked to make the world a better place.
+The Jimmy Carter Presidential Library and Museum revealed just how tirelessly this fellow has worked to make the world a better place.
 He may have lost his re-election bid in 1980 due to a slumping economy and a charismatic opponent, but Jimmy Carter is a great man.